ohaicristina/learning-react/README.md

 Except I wasn't?
 I mean, I ~~was~~ am.
 But I really "wasn't" and still don't feel like I am sometimes because I don't have a CS degree and I really couldn't tell you what is the difference between object-oriented and functional programming.
 I honestly try not to care anymore because the main thing I still care about is making easy to use (and easy on the eyes) tools on the internet for people to use.

-My existing front-end knowledge (years of HTML + CSS of all flavors, working in Rails codebases, working in React codebases, eventually getting a handle of components and props) carried me really far, but I'm at the point where I just need to sit down and actually learn what the hell a `Context` is in React and maybe finally understand what the hell `.map()`, `.filter()`, and anything array related actually means.
+My existing front-end knowledge (years of HTML + CSS of all flavors, working in Rails codebases, working in React codebases, eventually getting a handle of components and props) carried me really far, but I'm at the point where I just need to sit down and actually learn what the hell a `Context` is in React and maybe finally understand what `.map()`, `.filter()`, and anything array related actually means.

 This is my attempt to learn out in the open.
-You can read more on my blog.
-No promises about update frequencies.
+This might turn into a blog at some point.
+No promises.